getify/Functional-Light-JS/ch2.md

 ## Functions Of Functions

 Obviously, functions can receive and return values of any type.
-There's a special term for when a function receives or returns one or more other function values: higher-order function.
+A function that receives or returns one or more other function values has the special name: higher-order function.

 Consider: